 - Federal Circuit Bar Association

 - Intellectual Asset Management (IAM) Patent 1000: The World’s Leading Patent Practitioners, named to its list of the top 1000 patent attorneys in the world; recognized in the National - International Trade Commission (ITC) category for his ITC litigation work and in the Washington, D.C.
 Metro Area for his patent Litigation work (2014, 2015, 2016)

-- Named to the Board of Advisors to the Japan-America Society of Rhode Island
+- Vice-President of the Japan-America Society of Rhode Island